Boosting biodiversity on land

 Habitat preservation

-By mapping populations of burrowing owls in Arizona, the project will allow energy companies to mitigate any impacts on burrowing owl habitat when building and operating solar projects.
+By mapping populations of burrowing owls in Arizona, the project will allow energy companies to mitigate any impacts on burrowing owl habitats when building and operating solar projects.

 Combining solutions